What is an obituary template?

 How long should an obituary be?

 For a newspaper, most obituaries run 200 to 300 words.
-Some papers charge by the word or line, so length has a direct effect on cost.
-If you're submitting to print, find out the word limit and pricing before you write — it'll save you from having to trim something that felt finished.
+Papers charge by the word or line, so length affects cost directly.
+Find out the word limit and pricing before you write — it saves you from having to trim something that felt finished.

-For an online obituary, there's no length restriction.
-You can write as much or as little as feels right.
-Beyond the Dash suggests that most people reading an online tribute expect to be done within 5 to 10 minutes — which puts you around 1,000 to 1,500 words max if you go long.
-A shorter, well-written tribute is almost always better than a long one that rambles.
+For an online obituary, there's no restriction.
+Write as much or as little as feels right.
+Beyond the Dash suggests most people reading online expect to finish in 5 to 10 minutes — around 500 to 1,500 words.
+A shorter, well-written tribute almost always beats a long one that rambles.

 Getting the tone right

 Aim for warm and human over formal and stiff.
-You're writing for people who loved this person — they don't need impressive vocabulary, they need to feel like you understood who they were.
-Some families include humor, especially if the person had a big personality.
+You're writing for people who loved this person — they don't need impressive vocabulary, they need to feel like you understood who the person was.
+Some families include humor.
 That's fine.
-Others keep it more reserved.
+Others keep it reserved.
 Follow what feels true to the person, not what you think an obituary "should" sound like.

 What not to include